ulule/makroud/README.md

 #### Query

-Because querying data is a bit more complex than just writing or deleting stuff.
+Because querying data is a bit more complex than just writing and/or deleting stuff.
 By using [Loukoum](https://github.com/ulule/loukoum) components, you can either execute simple query:

 ```go
 import "github.com/ulule/loukoum/v3"